Kitchen cabinet companies hope new US tariffs pay off in the long run

 At the same time, cabinet companies that don't sell foreign products or rely on imported components look forward to capturing more business.
 One is ACO Denver Custom Cabinetry in Denver, Colorado, which enlists Amish, Mennonite, and New German Baptist shops in the Midwest to handcraft custom cabinets.

-Andrea Mulkey, the company's president and co-founder, said her main concern is whether interest in American-made cabinets will grows too quickly.
+Andrea Mulkey, the company's president and co-founder, said her main concern is whether interest in American-made cabinets will grow too quickly.

 “It’s hard to predict how much new business might come our way as competitors are affected,” Mulkey said.
 “We simply couldn’t serve everyone if demand suddenly surged.
 The real challenge is similar to what we saw post-COVID, when everyone got busy at once, and access to raw materials became strained.”